MultiQC/MultiQC/docs/modules/fastqc.md

   top_overrepresented_sequences: 50
 ```

-You can also choose to show the top sequences by the total number of occurrences
+You can also choose to rank the top sequences by the total number of reads
 rather than by number of samples:

 ```yaml